Open Bible Data Home About News OET Key

 RV And when he was come, straightway he came to him, and saith, Rabbi; and kissed him.

-WBS And when he was come, straightway he came to him, and saith, Rabbi; and kissed him.
+WBS And as soon as he was come, he goeth immediately to him, and saith, Master, master; and kissed him.

 KJB And as soon as he was come, he goeth straightway to him, and saith, Master, master; and kissed him.